openEDI/documentation/UMCM_Hurricanes.md

-# University of Miami Coupled Model (UMCM) for Hurricane Ike and Sandy
+# University of Miami Coupled Model (UMCM) for Hurricanes Ike and Sandy

 ## Model